Canada bans flights from India, Pakistan

-TORONTO (AP) — Canada on Thursday said it would ban all flights from India and Pakistan for 30 days due to the growing wave of COVID-19 cases in that region.
+TORONTO (AP) — Canada on Thursday said it is banning all flights from India and Pakistan for 30 days due to the growing wave of COVID-19 cases in that region.

 Transport Minister Omar Alghabra said the ban would start late Thursday, speaking hours after India reported a global record of more than 314,000 new infections in the previous 24-hours.
+Cargo flights from India and Pakistan will continue.

+Health Minister Minister Patty Hajdu said half the people who are testing positive for the coronavirus after arriving in Canada by airplane came from India.
+Flights from India account for about one fifth of the country’s air traffic.

+There also a disproportionate higher number of positive cases among those travelling on flights from Pakistan, she said.

 Ontario Premier Doug Ford, meanwhile, apologized Thursday for a failed attempt to close playgrounds and allow police to stop and question people who were not in their homes — measures that created a backlash from police forces, health officials and the public.